 Many outlets are trying to figure out how to present news via smart speakers – potentially reaching a new audience for their content.
 Publishers are starting to see the potential of smart speakers and voice search.
 As Nic Newman, senior research associate at the Reuters Institute of the Study of Journalism, explained in a Q&A with Reuters, “Anyone producing anything over five minutes and catching audience attention will be appealing to advertisers, particularly if there’s data that shows who those people are and that they’re loyal users.”

-Clearly, there’s still work to be done to find and address any concerns with these technologies.
+More work is needed to find and address any concerns with these technologies.
 According to the Journalism AI report from Polis and the Google News Initiative, “With these new powers come responsibilities to maintain quality, increase editorial diversity and promote transparency of the systems they create.”

 Looking to 2020